Brain Training

 With Neurofeedback, these irregular electrical brain waves that are triggering the learning difficulties and / or other harm to health of the individual are corrected.
 "Many people come to the point of not believing they can learn particular material or do well on a test," says the expert.

-expert, when there is a dysfunction in general waves of some brain regions present very rapid or too slow.
+According to expert, when there is a dysfunction in general waves of some brain regions present very rapid or too slow.
 The work of Neurofeedback is to regulate and balance these waves.
 "During the neurological training the brain learns to function properly, balancing the release of neurotransmitters such as serotonin and dopamine [linked to mood, sleep, appetite, attention, concentration, learning, emotions]," explains experts.

 Because the technique works